Omicron3141/Quantif-I/README.md

 Users should be able to:
  - Create an account
  - Log in to that account
- - Edit that account
+ - Edit that account (user name, password, and name)
- - View their experiments
+ - View their experiments (both all of their experiments and a particular experiment)
  - Create/Edit experiments
  - Log new datapoints for an experiment
- - View the data for an experiment
+ - View the data for an experiment (preferably in a easy-to-visualize way)

  ---